 LSM was assessed using a revised version of the University of Alabama Life Space Assessment (LSA), which was originally introduced by Baker and colleagues (Baker et al., 2003, Baker et al., 2016).
 The questionnaire assesses a person’s LSM and level of dependence.
 Participants were asked to report whether, during the previous four weeks, they had been: to other rooms/inside their house (level 1); outside their house/within the garden (level 2); in the neighbourhood (level 3); outside the neighbourhood/inside the town (level 4).
 Positive answers to these questions were assigned weights ranging from 1 (level 1) to 4 (level 4).
 In addition, respondents were asked to state how often they had been in each life-space level [less than 1 time per week (score = 1), 1-3 times per week (score = 2), 4-6 times per week (score = 3), or daily (score = 4)].
 Independence level was assessed by asking whether participants needed aids, equipment, or help from another person to move within a life-space level [personal assistance (score = 1), equipment only (score = 1.5), or neither equipment nor personal assistance (score = 2)].
 Scores for individual levels were computed by multiplying the level weight, the frequency with which the level was visited, and the degree of independence.
 The total LSA score was then calculated by summing individual scores, with higher scores being indicative of greater mobility.

 The original LSA tool designed by Baker and colleagues includes a fifth level (i.e. visiting places outside town) (Baker et al., 2003).
 In our population sample, this level was available only for the first subset consisting of 279 participants.
-To address the missing domain in the remaining sample, we ran a regression on the smaller subset, using the 4-domain score to predict the full 5-domain score.
-Then, we applied the regression equation to the 4-domain score to derive the final LSA score.
+In order to make our measure of LSA comparable with what reported in other studies, we derived the 5-item domain based on the 4-item LSA domain.
+We firstly ran a regression on the smaller subset, using the 4-domain score to predict the full 5-domain score.
+Then, we applied the regression equation obtained in step one to the 4-domain score to derive the final LSA score.

 Covariates

 Receipt of formal or informal care was assessed by self-report, asking the question: ‘Do you receive help at home from a member of the household/someone from outside?’.
+Participants were also asked whether they drove a car and this was used as a binary variable in the models.

 Comorbidities were self-reported.
 Participants were presented with a list of conditions (lung disease, cardiovascular disease, peripheral arterial disease, diabetes, stroke, cancer, osteoporosis, arthritis, liver or kidney disease, overactive thyroid/parathyroid gland, coeliac disease/malabsorption) and were asked to indicate whether they had received a formal diagnosis from a doctor for any of them.
 A composite comorbidity score was calculated by summing participants' responses.
 This score was then categorised into the following groups: none, 1 comorbidity, 2 or more comorbidities, with ‘none’ used as the reference category.